thedynamiclinker/sudocode/bin/babel.md

 0: Such as?

 1: Well I'm still confused about the babel code.
 Also confused about why we're reading the bible.
-You know I always heard you were some great programming teacher, but now I'm starting to think that was all marketing.
-We've done basically zero programming except hello world.
-And babel.
-I'm still thinking about babel.
-But then the begats started and I sort of lost focus.

 0: Did you have a question?

-1: You're not gonna explain the babel puzzle are you?
+1: You're not gonna explain either of those things are you.

 0: No. Any other questions?